 Keep Your Hair Conditioned

-Regardless of the method of hair stretching you choose, it’s important to keep your hair thoroughly moisturized and properly conditioned.
+Regardless of the stretching method you choose, it’s important to keep your hair thoroughly moisturized and properly conditioned.
 Type 4 hair tends to be extra fragile.
-Constant manipulation and/or chemicals can make hair dull, brittle and susceptible to falling out.
+Constant manipulation and/or chemicals can make it dull, brittle and susceptible to falling out.

 However, there is a ton of products to protect your hair.
-Conditioners help repair damage and also make hair stronger and more manageable.
+Conditioners help repair damage and also become stronger and more manageable.

 Leave-in conditioners are ideal for every day.
 They are easy to apply and perfect for the girl on the go.